 \subsection{Toric varieties}

-We illustrate how $K^T$ and the trace map behave on perfectly proper toric varieties without any smoothness assumptions: $K^T$ and $KH^T$ agree and the trace map is an isomorphism.
-This easily follows from our setup and available literature \cite{VV03, AHW09, CHWW09, CHWW14, CHWW15, CHWW18}.
-In fact, their notion of {\it dilation} on the $K$-groups is given by perfection -- for example, the results of \cite{CHWW14} can be reinterpreted and proved in this way.
-Also see \cite[Theorem 6.3.2]{Rych24} for related discussion of the comparison between $K^T_0(-, \C)$ and fixed-point schemes for complex smooth toric varieties.
+We illustrate how $K^T$ and the trace map behave on perfectly proper toric varieties without any smoothness assumptions: the trace map is an isomorphism; moreover $K^T$ and $KH^T$ agree.
+This easily follows from our setup and available literature \cite{VV03} and \cite{AHW09, CHWW09, CHWW14, CHWW15, CHWW18}.
+Also see \cite[Theorem 6.3.2]{Rych24} for related discussion of the comparison between $K^T_0(-, \C)$ and fixed-point schemes for complex smooth projective toric varieties.

+In fact, the notion of {\it dilation} on the $K$-groups appearing in \cite{CHWW14} is given by the Frobenius and their main results -- such as \cite[Theorem 0.2]{CHWW14} over a field of positive characteristic -- can be reinterpreted and easily proved through perfect geometry.
+Moreover, we can use the perfect setup to exhibit examples of singular toric varieties with nonzero negative equivariant $K$-groups.

+\begin{notation} Let $T_0$ be a split torus over $k$.
+Let $X_0$ be a toric variety for $T_0$ corresponding to a fan $\Delta$.
+Given any cone $\sigma \in \Delta$, there is the corresponding subtorus $T_{\sigma, 0} \leq T_0$ and the associated $T_0$-orbit $T_0/T_{\sigma, 0}$ on $X_0$.
+Note that in our conventions, toric varieties are assumed to be {\it split} -- we do not consider any non-split forms over $k$. \end{notation}

-\begin{discussion}[Toric resolutions] Let $T_0$ be a split torus and $X_0$ a toric variety with respect to $T_0$.
+\begin{discussion}[Toric resolutions] Let $X_0$ be a toric variety with respect to a split torus $T_0$.
 Then one combinatorially defines a resolution by a smooth toric variety with respect to the same torus $T_0$ as in \cite[\S 5]{Cox00}.
-Furthermore, such resolution is obtained from a sequence of partial resolutions of the form \cite[(2.2)]{CHWW09} -- these fit into abstract blowup squares
+Furthermore, such a resolution is obtained from a sequence of partial resolutions of the form \cite[(2.2)]{CHWW09} -- these fit into abstract blowup squares

 This square is a $T_0$-equivariant abstract blowup of toric varieties for quotients of $T_0$. \end{discussion}

 \begin{observation} Let $T$ be a perfect split torus and $X$ any perfect toric variety.
 Then integrally